 I find these energy balls a great afternoon pick-me-up.
 But, when running low on time in the morning to have my usual breakfast, these balls offer a great (breakfast) alternative.
 The best thing about these sesame & oat energy balls is that it takes only ten minutes to make them.
 These energy balls double up as a sweet treat and are made with only six ingredients.
-Here is how to make sesame & oats energy balls:

 Start by toasting sesame seeds.
-The goal is to lightly toast the seeds to release flavor but not change the color.
+The goal is to toast the seeds to release flavor lightly but not change the color.

 TLC tip on eating energy balls